vksvicky/priceComparison_server/README.rst

 [ ] For the created shopping cart compare across the listed providers and find the cheapest and show the store name

+[ ] Create a master sheet of stores for selection and a master sheet for products

+[ ] Ability to create a shopping cart (in the format) + select a store

+[ ] Ability to create a shopping cart (in the format) + select a stores + best price across selected stores

 Credits
 -------